sagemath/sagewiki_to_gh-2022-10-10/magma.md

     Given a monic polynomial p (univariate or multivariate in one variable) and a prime number m, this returns true if p satisfies the Dedekind criterion at m, and false otherwise.
-The Dedekind criterion is satisfied at m if and only if the equation order corresponding to p is locally maximal at m [PZ89, p.
-295].
+The Dedekind criterion is satisfied at m if and only if the equation order corresponding to p is locally maximal at m [PZ89, p.295].
 }}}
 In Sage we would have:
 {{{